comp423-25s/csxl-team-e5/docs/courseseek_docs.md

 ### Component Structure

-Most of the frontend components made for course seek can be found in `frontend/src/app/my-courses/course-seek`.
-These include the widgets specific to CourseSeek:
+All course seek frontend code can be found within `frontend/src/app/my-courses`.
+The main frontend component made for course seek can be found in `frontend/src/app/my-courses/course-seek`.
+The dialog component for the course cards (shown in **Figure 3**) can be found in `frontend/src/app/my-courses/dialogs/show-courseseek-cards`.
+The widgets for it can be found in `frontend/src/app/my-courses/widgets`.
+The widgets used are the following:

 - `chat-bubble` — handles user and AI message display (see **Figure 2**)
-- `ai-course-card` — displays AI-recommended courses (see **Figure 3**)
+- `ai-course-card` — a widget used to display a course as a card in the `show-courseseek-cards` dialog (see **Figure 3**)
-- `course-card` — a shared component used elsewhere on the site

-All remaining elements of the CourseSeek UI were implemented within the `course-seek` component under the `my-courses` page directory.
+The course seek component is shown in the my-courses page in `frontend/src/app/my-courses/my-courses-page` when the open chatbot button is pressed.

 ---

 ## Backend Architecture

-For the brains of CourseSeek, OpenAPI is used and accessed through SemanticKernel.
+For the brains of CourseSeek, OpenAPI is used and accessed through [SemanticKernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/).
+SemanticKernal is a lightweight open-source development kit that allows for some pretty cool features like AI function calling and has useful pre-built componenents.

 - SemanticKernel implementation and prompting is done in `backend/services/semantic_kernel_chat.py`, where a list of Computer Science classes at UNC is fed into an OpenAPI request.
 SemanticKernel will return these in a format able to be used by CourseSeek to construct Course Cards.
 - Routes for initiating a new chat session, retrieving chat history, and retrieving previous chat sessions are defined in `backend/models/semantic_chat_models.py`